Duncan Fletcher

 Duncan Andrew Gwynne Fletcher OBE (born 27 September 1948) is a Zimbabwean cricket coach and former cricketer, who has coached the England and Indian national teams.
+He led the Indian team to be the winners of the 2013 ICC Champions Trophy, where the team was undefeated during the tournament.

 He was England coach between 1999 and 2007, and is credited with the resurgence of the England team in Test cricket in the early 2000s.

 Early life

 Fletcher was born in Salisbury, Southern Rhodesia (modern day Harare, Zimbabwe) and was one of five brothers in a Rhodesian farming family.
 The family moved from Kent to Rhodesia in 1933.
-Fletcher served his national service as a Rifleman in the Rhodesia Regiment between 1966 and 1967 and joined the regular force in the Rhodesian Light Infantry in 1967 and attained the rank of Staff Sergeant in 1975.
+Fletcher performed his national service as a Rifleman in the Rhodesia Regiment between 1966 and 1967 and joined the regular force in the Rhodesian Light Infantry in 1967 and attained the rank of Staff Sergeant in 1975.
 He then went on to Officer School at the School of Infantry in 1975 and was commissioned as a lieutenant in the Rhodesia Regiment Territorial Army battalion.
 He left the Army in 1980 as a captain.